byanofsky/simple-blog/readme.md

 The front page allows you to view all blog posts.

 A visitor can:

 1. create a new account (`/signup`)
 2. login (`/login`)
 3. (`/logout`)

 When logged in, a user can:

 1. create a new post
-2. edit an existing post
+2. edit their existing posts
 3. comment on posts
 4. like/unlike posts

-## Acknowledgements

-[Google App Engine Boilerplate] (https://github.com/droot/gae-boilerplate) from Sunil Arora

 ## License